User37som/libbitcoin/How-to-Encrypt-a-Wallet-Seed.md

 There are two standard ways of encrypting a wallet seed.
 The [Key Encryption](#using-key-encryption) method allows you to encrypt an existing wallet seed.
-The [Mnemonic](#using-mnemonics) method requires you to accept a seed derived...
+The [Mnemonic](#using-mnemonics) method requires you to accept a seed derived from an initial seed (which is not recoverable).

 ### Using Key Encryption
 Create a new HD key.